csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 somewhere in the tree (see Figure 5.6), such that Player has a choice of moving to that node.
 If Player has a better choice m either at the parent node of n or at any choice point further up, then n _will never be reached in actual play._ So once we have found out enough about n (by examining some of its descendants) to reach this conclusion, we can prune it.

-Remember that minimax search is depth-first, so at any one time we just have to con- sider the nodes along a single path in the tree.
+Remember that minimax search is depth-first, so at any one time we just have to consider the nodes along a single path in the tree.
 Alpha–beta pruning gets its name from the following two parameters that describe bounds on the backed-up values that appear anywhere along the path:

 Section 5.3.
 Alpha–Beta Pruning 169